andreuxvz/symlink-sublime3.sh/README.md

 /Applications
 /Library
 /usr/local

+# ln -s "/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" /usr/local/bin/subl

-so... what I've done its make my symlink for Sublime in /usr/local directory and it works.
+so... what I've done its make my symlink for Sublime in /usr/local/bin directory and it works.
 Hoping it helps u GUYS. :)

 You can read more about System Integrity Protection on your Mac and Configuring System Integrity Protection.